-The goal of this section is to compare the outcomes when the state's trading strategy consists in posting a fixed price as above with those when the state acts as an auctioneer à la Shapley and Shubik (1977), setting a price that absorbs all the private money supply in equilibrium.
+The goal of this section is to compare the outcomes when the state's trading strategy consists in posting a fixed price as above with those when the state acts as an auctioneer à la Shapley and Shubik (1977), setting a price that absorbs all the private demand for goods.
 This will highlight the crucial role of the trading protocol on the set of predictable price levels.